mamkin-trade/backend/README.md

 4. Run `yarn install` in the root folder
 5. Run `yarn develop`

 And you should be good to go!
 Feel free to fork and submit pull requests.
-Thanks!
+Documentation is [also available](https://github.com/mamkin-trade/backend/tree/master/docs) in this repo.

 ## Environment variables